 to have a positive effect on the city, Whilst the challenges are extensive, there is the promise of the political will and cooperation between different stakeholders that can lead to effective partnerships and participatory processes.

-In 2013 we will be delivering skills training and a new community centre in Coconut Farm, a small neighbourhood on the edge of Freetown.
+In 2013 we delivered skills training and a new community centre in Coconut Farm, a small neighbourhood on the edge of Freetown.